alfskoyen/options-alpha-scanner/README.md

   </a>
   <p><em>Figure 1: Premium vs Risk scatter across the full ~600 symbol universe.
 Each point
 represents one symbol, colored by quadrant.
-Q1 (top-left) symbols offer the highest premium relative to their risk score — the primary target zone for put-selling.</em></p>
+Q1 (top-left) symbols offer the highest premium relative to risk score, i.e., the primary target zone for sell opportunity.</em></p>
 </div>

 ---